Infant Chronic Lung Disease

 - Some conditions frequently seen in premature infants may also put babies at risk for chronic lung disease:

-Symptoms of CLD of infancy may include:
+Symptoms of BPD or chronic lung disease of prematurity may include:

 - Respiratory distress (rapid breathing, flaring of the nostrils, grunting, chest retractions)